-In most cases I find the sharpest look is to leave the collar down while the scarf is tied, but flip it up when you untie the scarf and throw it around your shoulders.
+In most cases I find the sharpest look is to leave the collar down while the scarf is tied.

 Good Options to Go With a Top Coat:

-When the weather’s a little warmer and the pea coat is a bit too heavy, one of my go-to moves is to throw a scarf over top of a blazer or sport coat.
+When the weather’s a little warmer and the pea coat is a bit too heavy, one of my go-to moves is to throw a scarf over top of a casual jacket like a blazer or sport coat.